rrovetto/Ontology-Development-Guidelines/README.md

 [see this description](https://answers.knowledgegraph.tech/t/whats-the-difference-between-a-bottom-up-and-a-top-down-ontology-modeling-approach/5064)
 ## A Generic Manual Ontology Development Methodology

-### Stages of Ontology Development (dynamic and iterative)
+### Stages of Ontology Development (dynamic & iterative)
-A manual computational ontology development methodology includes the following activities: identifying and scoping your target subject-matter, set of concepts, data; subject/domain research; listing or creating a defined set of terms; listing statements and pieces of knowledge (e.g., general facts of the domain) to be captured; a taxonomy and classification system using the specified terminology; computational formalization of the terminological system; computational formalization of the knowledge statements; identifying applications.
+A manual computational ontology development methodology includes the following activities: identifying and scoping your target subject-matter, set of concepts, and/or data; subject-matter/domain research; listing or creating a defined set of terms; listing statements and pieces of knowledge (e.g., general facts of the domain) to be captured; a taxonomy and classification system using the specified terminology; computational formalization of the terminological system; computational formalization of the knowledge statements; identifying applications.
 The development process is **iterative** and **non-linear**: some phases (or steps) of the development process may be performed concurrently with others and revisited.
 ### 1. Purpose, Subject-matter & Data
 <details>
   <summary>Click to expand for further details</summary>